VFA-41

 Strike Fighter Squadron 41 (VFA-41) also known as the "Black Aces", is a United States Navy strike fighter squadron based at Naval Air Station Lemoore, California, flying the F/A-18F Super Hornet.
 They are attached to Carrier Air Wing 9 (CVW-9).
-Their radio callsign is "Fast Eagle" and their tailcode is NG.
+Their radio callsign is "Dealer" and their tailcode is NG.

 History

 1950s

 VF-41 was established on 1 September 1950 at NAS Oceana, it is the fourth US Navy squadron to be designated VF-41.
 The Black Aces began flying the F2H-3 Banshee in 1953, deploying to the Mediterranean and Far East aboard USS Independence.
-On January 24, 1956, VF-41 embarked with ATG-181 for the shakedown cruise of USS Forrestal near Guantanamo Bay Cuba, returning to NAS Oceana on March 31, 1956.
+On 24 January 1956, VF-41 embarked with ATG-181 for the shakedown cruise of USS Forrestal near Guantanamo Bay Cuba, returning to NAS Oceana on 31 March 1956.
 VF-41 again attached to ATG-181 embarked aboard USS Bennington on October 3, 1956 for a Western Pacific deployment.
 The crew observed the 15th anniversary of "Battle of the Coral Sea" with ceremony at location of the battle conducted by veterans of the battle.
 ATG-181 returned to NAS Oceana on May 23, 1957.
 In 1959, the Banshee was replaced by the F3H-2 Demon.